-- You want to enforce multifactor authentication when your users want to access sensitive data.
+- You want to enforce multi-factor authentication (MFA) when your users want to access sensitive data.

-- You are looking for an identity solution that will help you stay on top of the constantly growing compliance requirements of SOC2, GDPR, OpenID Connect and others.
+- You are looking for an identity solution that will help you stay on top of the constantly growing compliance requirements of SOC2, GDPR, PCI DSS, HIPAA, and others.

 Which industry standards does Auth0 use?

 Once upon a time, when computers were standalone systems, all the authentication and user data lived in a single machine.
-The times have changed, and now you can use the same login information across multiple apps and sites.
-This was achieved due to the identity industry standards that were widely adopted across the web.
+Times have changed, and now you can use the same login information across multiple apps and sites.
+This has been achieved through widespread adoption of identity industry standards across the web.

-These are a set of open specifications and protocols that tell you how to design an authentication and authorization system.
-They tell you how you should manage identity, move personal data securely, and decide who can access applications and data.
+These are a set of open specifications and protocols that specify how to design an authentication and authorization system.
+They specify how you should manage identity, move personal data securely, and decide who can access applications and data.

 The identity industry standards that we use here in Auth0 are:

-- OAuth 1: the original standard for access delegation.
+- Open Authorization (OAuth) 1: the original standard for access delegation.
 Used as a way for a user to grant websites access to their information on other websites or apps, but without giving them the credentials.

-- OAuth 2: an authorization standard that allows a user to grant limited access to their resources on one site, to another site, without having to expose their credentials.
+- Open Authorization (OAuth) 2: an authorization standard that allows a user to grant limited access to their resources on one site, to another site, without having to expose their credentials.
 You use this standard every time you log in to a site using your Google account and you are asked if you agree with sharing your email address and your contacts list with that site.

-- JSON Web Tokens: an open standard that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+- JSON Web Tokens (JWT): an open standard that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.

 - Security Assertion Markup Language (SAML): an open-standard, XML-based data format that allows businesses to communicate user authentication and authorization information to partner companies and enterprise applications their employees may use.

-- WS-Federation: a standard developed by Microsoft, and used extensively in their applications.
+- WS-Federation (WS-Fed): a standard developed by Microsoft, and used extensively in their applications.
 It defines the way security tokens can be transported between different entities to exchange identity and authorization information.